surveycto/baseline-integer/README.md

 ## Description

-A simple replacement for the default integer field, plus a few improvements (see below).
-You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a integer field.
+A simple replacement for the default *integer* field, plus a few improvements (see below).
+You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a *integer* field.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/baseline-integer/raw/master/baseline-integer.fieldplugin.zip)

 ### Features

-In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality:
+In addition to supporting the default SurveyCTO features listed below, this field plug-in offers the following expanded functionality:

 1. **Support for RTL languages**
     If your *label* or *hint* is in a language that uses a right-to-left alphabet (like Arabic), it will be right-justified.